Authentic Holodomor photographs, other visual resources, and the U.S. National Holodomor Memorial

-A selection of photographs presented in 5 groups, 3 by oblast: Kyiv, Kharkiv, Chernihiv; 2 by topic.
+A selection of photographs presented in 6 groups.
 Each group is preceded by helpful historical or biographical background text.
-The photographs themselves are only captioned in Ukrainian view.
 (For more photographs by Alexander Wienerberger and Mykola/Nikolai Bokan, see the Directory described above).
-Although a very small number of photographs are of disputed attribution, this is a very valuable resource because they are selected primarily from original Soviet government approved photo documentation of the period now held by the the Ukrainian National Archives (see description below).
+Includes a number of photographs that provide the Soviet approved context of the period, selected primarily from original Soviet government photo documentation now held by the the Ukrainian National Archives (see description below).

 ~ “Контекст трагедії (1929-1933): офіційні фотодокументи/ Context of the Tragedy (1929-1933): Official Photo Documents“ of the Central State CinePhotoPhono Archives (TsDKFFA) of Ukraine.
 Ukrainian language site.